 First things first, washi tape is- tape.
 So, what's the fuss?
 Well, it comes in lots of sizes, textures, and, most importantly of all, a ton of designs-- really amazing designs that suit every style and taste out there.
-The most common type of washi tape is the masking tape variety.
-It has the same papery texture of masking tape but has a design printed on it.
-It's translucent and is available in lots of widths but the most common is the size of standard scotch tape.
+Most washi tapes have a papery texture similar to masking tape.
+It's somewhat translucent and is available in lots of widths but the most common is 15mm which is about the width of your typical roll of tape.

 So, let's say you find some washi tape that speaks to you.
 It's adorable, you cannot resist the allure, and you purchase it.
 What do you do with it?
 I mean it's tape, and it's super cute but you're drawing a blank on what to do with it other than stare at it and maybe fidget with it.
 It's ok, we get it.

-Pinterest (follow us, won't you?) is a fantastic source of ideas but it's also filled with incredibly overwhelming posts advertising 1,000,000 awesome things to do with washi tape.
+Pinterest (follow us, won't you?) is a fantastic source of ideas.
 There are some amazing and intense projects that use washi tape and that's fantastic but what if you just want to use your super cute washi tape for something fast, easy, and actually useful?

-Here are five projects that meet those three requirements.
+Here are five projects that are fast, easy, and useful.
 You don't need fancy supplies for any of these and they show how washi tape is excellent at taking something ordinary and making it magical.
-If you find yourself inspired, make sure to shop our assortment of washi tape and tag us on Instagram in your photos of your washi tape creations!
+If you find yourself inspired, make sure to shop my assortment of washi tape and tag me on Instagram in your photos of your washi tape creations!